AntoineUserName/Kestrel-Fusion-Launcher/README.md

 4. If you have an error message, check if you have selected the folder with the mod.json file.

-# Create a mod
+# Creating a mod

-All the necessary informations is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md
+All the necessary information is here : https://github.com/Kai-Denzel-Jane/LCU-SF-Docs/blob/main/KF-Launcher-Doc.md

-# How the launcher edit files ?
+# How does the launcher edit files ?

 Each time the launcher edits a file it saves a backup of the file at "GAMEPATH/KF-Files/backup-files" and if you use the beta version the backup folder is at "LAUNCHERPATH/resources/app/backup-files".